Saturation arithmetic: Implementations

-Saturation arithmetic operations are available on many modern platforms, and in particular was one of the extensions made by the Intel MMX platform, specifically for such signal-processing applications.
+Saturation arithmetic operations are available on many modern platforms, and in particular was one of the extensions made by the Intel MMX extension, specifically for such signal-processing applications.
 This functionality is also available in wider versions in the SSE2 and AVX2 integer instruction sets.
+It is also available in the ARM NEON instruction set.

-Saturation arithmetic for integers has also been implemented in software for a number of programming languages including C, C++, such as the GNU Compiler Collection, LLVM IR, and Eiffel.
+Saturation arithmetic for integers has also been implemented in software for a number of programming languages including C, C++, such as the GNU Compiler Collection, LLVM IR, Eiffel and Zig.
+Support for saturation arithmetic was included into the C++ Standard Library since C++26.
 This helps programmers anticipate and understand the effects of overflow better, and in the case of compilers usually pick the optimal solution.

 Saturation is challenging to implement efficiently in software on a machine with only modular arithmetic operations, since simple implementations require branches that create huge pipeline delays.
 However, it is possible to implement saturating addition and subtraction in software without branches, using only modular arithmetic and bitwise logical operations that are available on all modern CPUs and their predecessors, including all x86 CPUs (back to the original Intel 8086) and some popular 8-bit CPUs (some of which, such as the Zilog Z80, are still in production).
 On the other hand, on simple 8-bit and 16-bit CPUs, a branching algorithm might actually be faster if programmed in assembly, since there are no pipelines to stall, and each instruction always takes multiple clock cycles.
-On the x86, which provides overflow flags and conditional moves, very simple branch-free code is possible.
+On x86, which provides overflow flags and conditional moves, very simple branch-free code is possible.

 Although saturation arithmetic is less popular for integer arithmetic in hardware, the IEEE floating-point standard, the most popular abstraction for dealing with approximate real numbers, uses a form of saturation in which overflow is converted into "infinity" or "negative infinity", and any other operation on this result continues to produce the same value.
 This has the advantage over simple saturation that later operations decreasing the value will not end up producing a misleadingly "reasonable" result, such as in the computation $\sqrt{x^2 - y^2}$.
-Alternatively, there may be special states such as "exponent overflow" (and "exponent underflow") that will similarly persist through subsequent operations, or cause immediate termination, or be tested for as in IF ACCUMULATOR OVERFLOW ... as in FORTRAN for the IBM704 (October 1956).
+Alternatively, there may be special states such as "exponent overflow" (and "exponent underflow") that will similarly persist through subsequent operations, or cause immediate termination, or be tested for as in IF ACCUMULATOR OVERFLOW ... as in FORTRAN for the IBM 704 (October 1956).